We all have expectations for ourselves and others.

 The Importance of Managing Expectations

-We all have expectations, so why is it important to manage them?
+Why is it important to manage your expectations?

-Margaret Thatcher, former Prime Minister of the UK, sums up the importance of managing expectations:
+Margaret Thatcher, former Prime Minister of the UK, sums it up:

 "Look at a day when you are supremely satisfied at the end.
 It's not a day when you lounge around doing nothing; it's a day you've had everything to do and you've done it.